-- 1. Be a retired member in good standing with ICMA and the state sponsor upon appointment and while serving as a Senior Advisor. - 2.
-Have served a minimum of ten years as the appointed CAO of a local governmental jurisdiction OR if not served as a CAO, have had at least ten years of management experience as an Assistant/Deputy CAO. - 3.
-Maintain an active phone number and email address. - 4.
+- 1. Must have retired from local government and is a member in good standing of ICMA, and the state sponsor upon appointment and while serving as a Senior Advisor. - 2.
+Served a minimum of ten years as the appointed CAO of a local governmental jurisdiction OR have had at least ten years' management experience as an Assistant/Deputy CAO. - 3.
+Must be age 55 or older. - 4.
 Be a resident of the state at the time of appointment. - 5.
-Be willing to actively participate in the program for the duration of the appointment. - 6.
-Affirm knowledge of and a commitment to the ICMA Senior Advisor Program Guidelines and the state sponsor's Senior Advisor Program Policy.
+No longer works in a full-time capacity.

+Senior Advisor Expectations